-Hiring and retaining quality auto technicians is increasingly becoming one of the biggest challenges facing the retail automotive industry today.
-According to a report by TechForce Foundation, the US will be short approximately 642,000 automotive, diesel, and collision technicians by 2024 if the current trends continue.
+Hiring and retaining quality auto technicians is one of the biggest challenges facing the retail automotive industry today.
+According to the Bureau of Labor Statistics, there will be 67,700 openings for automotive technicians per year on average until 2032.

-Baby Boomer auto technicians are retiring faster than younger professionals are entering the field, however, the pandemic has made technical jobs more appealing to those out of work.
-And when businesses are fully operating again, there will be an increased need for automotive technicians, says Automotive News.
+Baby Boomer auto technicians are retiring faster than younger professionals are entering the field, and there simply aren’t enough workers to meet the growing demand.
 With the right recruitment tools, your dealership can have a leg up on attracting those auto technicians open for work.

 If your dealership is lacking in quality technicians, you risk overworking — and burning out — current employees and turning away service work, meaning customers will take their service business to your competitors.
 Consider the following recruitment tools to hire and retain auto technicians at your dealership.

-In a time when nearly every encounter is virtual, some dealerships might be surprised to learn job fairs are still an extremely effective recruitment tool.
+In a time when it seems like everything can be done easier online, some dealerships might be surprised to learn job fairs are still an extremely effective recruitment tool.
 Napleton Automotive Group owns and operates over 55 retail automotive dealerships across the US.
-In order to adapt to the current climate, they’ve hosted virtual career fairs to drive awareness of their open roles while promoting a safe environment for their team and prospective candidates.

 A job fair can help you attract engaged auto technician candidates, get to know potential employees and give them a taste of your culture before the official interview process.
 Have one or two of your top auto technicians to talk prospective candidates through a day in the life at your dealership, and discuss long term career opportunities.